NCT03474029

 • Treatment discontinuation due to adverse drug reaction

-Safety outcome.
-Drug discontinuation due to adverse drug reaction (ADR) associated with experimental treatment (6wP) or active comparator treatment (the rifamycin-based 3HP, 3HR, or 4R).
-Attribution of an adverse event (AE) to study drugs will be initially determined by the local site investigator, reviewed by an independent, blinded adjudication panel and with final attribution determined by the sponsor.
+1\.
+Safety: Drug discontinuation due to adverse drug reaction (ADR) associated with 6wP and the rifamycin-based comparator arm (3HP, 3HR, or 4R). • Attribution of an adverse event (AE) to study drugs will be initially determined by the local site investigator, reviewed by an independent, blinded adjudication panel and with final attribution determined by the sponsor.

 from the date of enrollment to the date of scheduled completion of assigned treatment